Select your language:

 Liver Damage

 Alcohol is notorious for causing liver damage, which can cause the liver to stop making proteins needed to assist with blood clotting.
-(9) In addition, research has found that patients with liver cirrhosis face an increased risk of stroke.
+(9) In addition, research has found that clients with liver cirrhosis face an increased risk of stroke.

 Atrial Fibrillation